OWASP/samm/v2.0/beta/core/governance/g-education-guidance.md

 ## Maturity 1
 ### Activity
 Conduct security awareness training customized for software developers and intended to increase the awareness of application security threats and risks, as well as security best practices and secure software design principles.
-The training may be developed internally or procured externally, and may be delivered in-person or using CBT.
+The training may be developed internally or procured externally, and may be delivered in-person or using Computer Based Training (CBT).
 Ideally, training should be delivered in-person to offer participants the benefit of participating in a discussion as a team, rather than receiving one-on-one through a CBT.

 Course content should include a wide range of topics relevant to application security and include conceptual as well as technical information.
-Theoretical portion of the training should consist of secure design principles including Least Privilege, Defense-in-Depth, Fail Secure (Safe) Complete Mediation, Session Management, Open Design, and Psychological Acceptability.
+Theoretical portion of the training should consist of secure design principles including Least Privilege, Defense-in-Depth, Fail Secure (Safe), Complete Mediation, Session Management, Open Design, and Psychological Acceptability.
 Additionally, the training should include references to any organization-wide standards, policies, and procedures defined to improve application security.

 The technical content should include at a minimum the OWASP Top 10 vulnerabilities and most common remediation strategies for each issue.
 Whenever possible, the training should consist of demonstrations of vulnerability exploitation using intentionally weakened applications, such as WebGoat or Juice Shop.
 It may be beneficial to include results of the previous penetration as clear examples of vulnerabilities and implemented remediation strategies as well as asking a penetration tester to assist with developing examples of vulnerability exploitation demonstrations.